Jundyn/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/README.md

 - **SNS Topic**: For notifications and alerts.
 - **Route 53**: DNS service for domain name management.

+This repository includes all the necessary Terraform configurations and scripts to set up the entire infrastructure, along with a reference diagram to help visualize the architecture.
+Whether you're looking to deploy a new ecommerce site or enhance an existing one, this project provides a solid foundation to build upon.

+We hope this guide helps you create a robust ecommerce platform and enhances your understanding of AWS and Terraform.

 ## Deploying the Infrastructure

 1. **Initialize Terraform**: Navigate to your project directory and run: